Established in 1970, Indiana University-Purdue University Columbus (IUPUC) is located one hour south of Indianapolis.

 IUPUC primarily serves students who live in Bartholomew, Brown, Decatur, Jackson, Jefferson, Jennings, Johnson, Ripley, Shelby, and other counties in southern Indiana.

-In 2011-12, IUPUC served more than 1,700 undergraduate and graduate students.
+In 2014-15, IUPUC will serve more than 2,300 undergraduate and graduate students.
 Many students complete their entire degree programs on the IUPUC campus.
 Other students complete their first year or two at IUPUC and then transfer to Indiana University-Purdue University Indianapolis (IUPUI) or Indiana University's Bloomington campus to complete degree programs that are not currently offered at IUPUC.

-- IUPUC has 53 full-time faculty members, seven of whom are tenured and 19 of whom are tenure-track, as well as 125 part-time adjunct faculty.
+- IUPUC has 63 full-time faculty members, 15 of whom are tenured and 19 of whom are tenure-track, as well as 103 part-time adjunct faculty.
 On average, they teach more than 90 online and 475 on-campus courses in Columbus each fall and spring.
-A small number of courses are also taught off-campus at learning centers in Seymour and Greensburg.
+A small number of courses are also taught off-campus at the Jackson County Learning Center in Seymour.

 - IUPUC works closely with its educational partner, Ivy Tech Community College of Columbus, to develop articulation agreements so that students who hold associate degrees can apply those credits toward a bachelor’s degree.

-The advantages IUPUC offers include: (1) a campus that is close to where its southern Indiana students live and work, making it geographically convenient; (2) the ability to earn prestigious IU and PU degrees in Columbus, and (3) an affordable, cost-effective alternative to relocating and/or commuting to campuses in Bloomington, Indianapolis, or elsewhere.
+The advantages IUPUC offers include: (1) a campus that is close to where its southern Indiana students live and work, making it geographically convenient; (2) the ability to earn prestigious IU and PU degrees in Columbus; (3) an affordable, cost-effective alternative to relocating and/or commuting to campuses in Bloomington, Indianapolis, or elsewhere; and (4) a brand new and privately developed housing unit for students is located across the street from the Columbus Higher Education Campus and is scheduled to start taking tenants beginning summer 2015.

 IUPUC offers a number of undergraduate and graduate degrees.
-Currently, undergraduate degree are available in business, education, mechanical engineering, general studies, liberal arts, nursing, and psychology.
+Currently, undergraduate degree are available in business, communication studies, elementary education, English, general studies, mechanical engineering, nursing, psychology and sociology.
 Two IU graduate degrees are also available: Master of Business Administration and Master of Arts in Mental Health Counseling.

 Closely affiliated with IUPUI, IUPUC affords students the opportunity to complete general education, elective, and some major courses at IUPUC and then transfer to IUPUI to complete degrees in areas that are not available on the Columbus campus, like informatics, physical education, health sciences, tourism management, public and environmental affairs, social work, and other academic disciplines.
 IUPUC graduates also enroll in graduate programs in law, medicine, and other fields at IUPUI or other institutions.

 In 2011, the Indiana Commission on Higher Education granted IUPUC approval to launch its second graduate program: The Master of Arts in Mental Health Counseling.
-In 2013, the MBA Program at IUPUC celebrates ten years of graduate business education.
+In 2013, the MBA Program at IUPUC celebrated ten years of graduate business education.
+In 2013, the Indiana Commission on Higher Education granted approval for IUPUC to offer an English degree.

 We work with key educational, business, civic, and municipal partners to develop educational programs that meet the needs of the communities we serve.
 The university received a substantial grant from Duke Energy in 2011 for a regional outreach initiative to strengthen science, technology, engineering, and math (STEM) teaching and learning in K-6 school districts throughout southern Indiana.